 (ii) Fees and commission

-Fee and commission income from contracts with members is measured based on the consideration specified in a contract with a member.
-The Co-operative recognises revenue when it transfers control over a service to a member.
+Fee and commission income from contracts with customers is measured based on the consideration specified in a contract with a customer.
+The Co-operative recognises revenue when it transfers control over a service to a customer.